OutSystems/docs-odc/src/eap/reference/libraries/sanitization.md

 ValueList
 :   Type: RecordList of [TextLiteral](<#Structure_TextLiteral>).
 Mandatory.
-    List of text values to include in the returned value.
+    The list of text values to include.

 *Outputs*